ktgrondahl/SOAR_Practice/Soar_tutorial.md

 			(<o> ^name SelectFruit)
 		}

-		This code states that we want to check working memory for a <fruit> that has an attribute ^name equal to banana, peach, or pair, and assign that name to the variable <fname> for use later on.
+		In this code, we want to check working memory for a <fruit> that has an attribute ^name equal to banana, peach, or pair, and assign that name to the variable <fname> for use later on.